hashiprobr/expo-three-view/README.md

 ---------

 This function is called whenever the renderer is disposed.
-This happens either during unmount or when the context is recreated for whatever reason.
+This happens either on unmount or when the context is recreated for whatever reason.
 The most common usage is executing clean up tasks.

 Example